B-Tran/rshell/README.md

 There were several problems we encountered  in the command input.

-1. The program won't able to handle string literals in the command input.
+1. The program might not be able to handle string literals in the command input.

 2. Cd is not part of bin file diectory so cd won't work as a command.

 3. The command input does not handle Parenthesis

-4.

 ## Authors & Contributor List